Introduction

 pyenv

-For example, I see the following output:
+For example, you might see the following output:

 pyenv 3.1.1